ScottLogic/blog/_posts/2024-04-18-monitoring-codebuild-build-status.md

 Part of life at a consultancy means stints on the bench, allowing us to participate in internal projects.
 One of those projects is the ‘Internal Application Portal’ (IAP).
 A team of developers and testers, often rotating due to being pulled onto client projects, have researched, designed, and built a web application for internal use, which deploys containerised versions of our small applications on demand.

 The IAP consists of a Typescript, React, and NextJS web application, deployed on AWS.
 The small apps, known as child apps, are containerised, and the images are pushed to ECR.
-From the main IAP web app (the admin app), the user clicks a button, which sends a request to AWS Codebuild through the SDK, triggering a build.
+From the main IAP web app (the admin app), the user clicks a button, which sends a request to AWS CodeBuild through the SDK, triggering a build.

-CodeBuild is AWS’s fully managed continuous integration service.
+[CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/welcome.html) is AWS’s fully managed continuous integration service.
 Developers can configure build jobs, and then CodeBuild runs the build scripts, without needing to configure servers.
 In the case of the IAP, CodeBuild runs the child app Terraform scripts, which then deploys the infrastructure to host the child apps.
 The child app Terraform scripts are stored on S3, which are zipped and pushed when the IAP Terraform is deployed.

 ![IAP Simplified Architecture]({{ site.github.url }}/bpritchard/assets/codebuild/arch-simplified.png "IAP Simplified Architecture")